olsonbg/dotfiles/README.md

 # Usage
 ## Solarized scheme
-When first installed, the dark [solarized](https://github.com/altercation/solarized) color scheme is used.
+When first installed, the light [solarized](https://github.com/altercation/solarized) color scheme is used.
 The light or dark color schemes can be selected by using the `solarized-light` or `solarized-dark` commands, respectively.
 The command `solarized` will toggle between solarized-dark and solarize-light schemes.
 The new color scheme will take effect immediately, with a few [caveats](#caveats).

 The `solarized` command writes a single line to the .Xresources.d/current-scheme file, either
 ```bash